- Trend 1: Building Digital Trust and Security in Financial Services Marketing

 Here’s what else you need to know:

-- Omnichannel personalization is essential to good customer service in 2025.
+- Omnichannel personalization is essential to good customer service.
 While 79% of customers want consistent communication across departments, 55% percent feel communications are too disjointed.

 Trend 3: The Rise of Mobile-First and App-Based Financial Services Marketing